|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Pour the cherry whiskey, strawberry liqueur, and passion fruit into a punch bowl with large balls of ice.
+Pour the cherry whiskey, strawberry liqueur, and passion fruit into a punch bowl with plenty of ice.
 Have a bottle of Champagne on ice beside the punch bowl.

 To serve, ladle the mixture into Champagne flutes and top with Champagne.